aterui/public-proj_fcl-synchrony/README.md

 ## FCL-synchrony
-R script for: Spatial disturbance synchrony alters the association of food chain length and ecosystem size
+Code for: Spatial disturbance synchrony alters the association of food chain length and ecosystem size

 ## Author
 Akira Terui and Shota Nishijima